How The Labor Movement Did A 180 On Immigration

-GONYEA: That position changed abruptly in 2000, when the executive council of the AFL-CIO voted to reverse itself, calling for undocumented immigrants to be granted citizenship.
-It was a result of years of internal pressure from unions representing service workers - a large number of whom were Latino.
+That position changed abruptly in 2000 when the executive council of the AFL-CIO voted to reverse itself, calling for undocumented immigrants to be granted citizenship.
+It was the result of years of internal pressure from unions representing service workers, a large number of whom were Latino.

-At the time Ana Avendano was with the United Food and Commercial Workers.
-She says unions like hers argued that existing immigration policy allowed employers to take advantage of such workers.
-It was a union busting tool.
+At the time, Ana Avendano was with the United Food and Commercial Workers.
+Unions like hers argued that existing immigration policy allowed employers to take advantage of such workers, she says.
+It was a union-busting tool.

-GONYEA: Avendano is now with the AFL-CIO.
-She says that day in 2000, meant the organization recognized the struggles of illegal workers, making their cause the AFL-CIO's cause.
+Avendano is now with the AFL-CIO.
+She says that day in 2000 was historic because the organization recognized the struggles of illegal workers, making their cause the AFL-CIO's cause.

 Louis DeSipio, a professor of Chicano/Latino studies at the University of California, Irvine, says the AFL-CIO had its eye on potential new members, and that the move was a recognition of changing national and union demographics.